-The IPI Leadership Forum is a short (4- or 5-week) intensive course in leadership development, meeting once per week for 2 hours, for law students and Pitt Law graduates.
+The IPI Leadership Forum is a short, intensive course in leadership development for law students and Pitt Law graduates.

-It is a free, extracurricular activity associated with the Innovation Practice Institute (IPI) at Pitt Law.
+The Leadership Forum is a free program associated with the Innovation Practice Institute (IPI) at Pitt Law.
 It is not a law school course.
 There is homework, in the form of mandatory reading, but there are no exams or papers, and no grades.
 Those who complete the full course will receive acknowledgement as “IPI Leadership Ambassadors.”

 The IPI Leadership Forum meets once per week for several consecutive evenings during February and March.
 Each meeting takes place from 7 pm to 9 pm.
 Attendance at and participation in all meetings is required.